iterative/dvc.org/content/docs/command-reference/commit.md

 - It's always possible to manually execute the source code used in a stage without DVC (outputs should be unprotected or removed first in certain cases, see `dvc unprotect`).
-Once a desirable result is reached, use `dvc add` or `dvc commit` as appropriate to update the corresponding stage (or `.dvc` file) and store changed data to the cache.
+Once a desirable result is reached, use `dvc add` or `dvc commit` as appropriate to store the changed data to the cache.

 - Sometimes we want to edit source code, config, or data files in a way that doesn't cause changes in the results of their data pipeline.
 We might write